 There are few things more unfortunate than becoming permanently disabled as a result of a work-related injury or disease that causes an illness due to your line of work.
-That being said, it may be of some comfort to know that you should be entitled to a lifetime pension because of your state’s workers’ compensation system put in place for situations such as this.
+That being said, it may be of some comfort to know that you may be entitled to disability benefits because of your state’s workers’ compensation system put in place for situations such as this.
 The laws surrounding workers’ compensation can vary from state to state, but all of them have their own rules on who is able to receive a lifetime pension and what criteria they must meet in order to do so.

-This can be different than the factors required to obtain other benefits such as Social Security disability benefits, as in order to receive those it must be shown you can no longer work in any capacity.
+This can be different than the factors required to obtain other benefits such as Social Security disability benefits, or private disability benefits.
 This differs from workers’ comp in some states as many times you do not need to prove that you can never work again in order to be able to receive a lifetime workers compensation benefits, nor do you need to prove that you are totally disabled.
-Depending on where you live and where the incident occurred you may not be technically totally disabled, but if by the state’s laws they consider you incapacitated enough you may still be awarded these lifetime benefits.
+Depending on where you live and where the incident occurred you may not be technically totally disabled, but if by the state’s laws they consider you incapacitated enough you may still be awarded these disability benefits.

 Necessary Steps to Getting Permanent Disability

 Regardless of how severe your condition is it may be almost impossible to be eligible to receive permanent disability until your status is completely stable.
-In other words, if there are still procedures and/or treatments that you can have that could possibly improve your health you will not be considered permanently and totally disabled until all of your other options have been exhausted.
+In other words, if there are still procedures and/or treatments that you can have that could possibly improve your health, in some cases, you are not considered permanently and totally disabled until all of your other options have been exhausted.
 To be clear, this does not mean you will never be awarded these benefits it only means all of your avenues of being treated must be completed until you can get a lifetime pension.

-If is deemed that you are truly permanently disabled by a doctor there will be a fixed amount of money that will be settled on to be given to you periodically on a fixed timeline.
-You also may be able to continue to receive certain medical benefits but they may not be as thorough and inclusive as they were when your workers’ compensation case was still open, although depending on your circumstance there should be an expected level of care available to you.
+If it is deemed that you are truly permanently disabled by a doctor there will be a fixed amount of money that will be paid to you periodically on a fixed timeline.
+You also may be able to continue to receive certain medical benefits, although depending on your circumstance there should be an expected level of care available to you.
 The levels and amounts of care and money you will receive will be decided in court, which is why it is extremely important to have a knowledgeable attorney to help guide you through this difficult process.

 Contact New Jersey Worker’s Compensation Lawyers